-- If your dog is prone to car sickness, see your veterinarian before the move to prescribe any medications.
+- If your dog is prone to car sickness, see your veterinarian before the move to see if prescription medications may help.

-- Prepare for anxiety.
-See your vet to see if they’re a candidate for anxiety medications like Alprazolam or Diazepam.
+- Prepare for your dog’s anxiety.
+Consult your vet to see if they’re a candidate for anxiety medications like Alprazolam or Diazepam.
 Also check to see if CBD treats or calming collars will work in the short term.

-- Find a new veterinarian before you move.
+- If moving far, find a new veterinarian before you move.
 Get copies of your dog’s health records to give to your new vet.

 - To avoid complications, find someone to watch your dog on moving day.
 If this is not possible, make sure that your dog is secured in a crate in a quiet room of the house.

-- If you’ll be crating your dog for the move, begin using a crate early so your dog will get used to it.
-Put your dog’s favorite blanket or toy in the crate.
+- If you’ll be crating your dog for the move, begin using it before hand, so that your dog can adjust to being confined.
+Also, put your dog’s favorite blanket or toy in the crate.

-- Never wash your dog’s blanket or toys before moving.
-His familiar scent will help him to adjust during and after the move.
+- Don’t wash your dog’s blanket or toys before moving.
+Their familiar scent will help them adjust during and after the move.

-- If you will be traveling a long distance with your dog, find out about dog-friendly hotels and make reservations beforehand.
+- If you will be traveling a long distance with your dog, find a dog-friendly hotel and make reservations beforehand.

 - If you are moving internationally, work with your veterinarian ahead of time to find out what vaccinations or paperwork are necessary.
 In some countries, you’ll have to wait several months after the paperwork is filed before the pet is allowed into the country.